-1. Prioritize, Focus, and Simplify!
-Decide what is most important, healthy, fun, and safe for you and your family.
+Decide what is most important, healthy, and fun for you and your family.
 Ask those you will be celebrating and connecting with too.
-Make a list and put this where everyone can see it as a reminder.
+Make a priority list of fun activities and traditions and put this where everyone can see it as a reminder.

-2. Pay attention to your expectations and old beliefs about how the holiday is “supposed” to be and what you “should” do for the holidays in November and December..
 Take an inventory of all that you are handling and making happen right now.
+Think “Brain Dump List.”
+Check-in.
 Do your previous holiday expectations fit with your life now?
 If yes, great.
-If not, it is an opportunity to reassess what matters to you and your loved ones.
+If not, you have choices.
+This is an opportunity to reassess and update holiday traditions.

-4. Take time to recharge and replenish your batteries.
-Now is not the time to deplete yourself and sacrifice your health.
-Schedule time for nourishment this week and for the weeks that follow.
-Take breaks, schedule a nap, a bath, get to bed earlier, allow yourself to sleep in, and do not skip meals!
+Now is not the time to deplete yourself and sacrifice your health which many of us are tempted to do.
+Schedule time for nourishing self-care this week and for the weeks that follow.
+Take breaks, schedule naps, soak in baths, honor a restorative sleep schedule, and do not skip meals!

-I originally created a Holiday Thrive Guide for my clients several years ago.
-They found the strategies so useful that I wanted to share this updated version with you in order to support you in enjoying a happier and healthier holiday season even if this year is different, we can still make it special and there is no doubt that it will be memorable!
+I originally created the Holiday Thrive Guide for my clients several years ago.
+They found the strategies so useful that I wanted to share this updated version with you in order to support you in enjoying a happier and healthier holiday season.

 I also want to take this opportunity to express my gratitude for each of you in this community.

-I hope you have a nourishing and happy Thanksgiving.
+I hope you have a nourishing and holiday season.
 As always, reach out to connect if you have questions or want to chat further.